Skip to main content

 Indigenous soldiers often had valuable skills learned through hunting, such as patience, stealth, and marksmanship.
 These skills were essential to airborne soldiers, who were trained to be self-reliant and required excellent physical fitness, fieldcraft, and marksmanship.
 Indigenous soldiers had other important roles during conflicts such as code talkers, as enemy forces could not intercept messages spoken in Indigenous languages.
 It is especially significant that we honour the Indigenous veterans who served this country, as they often faced racism and adversity both during their service and after returning home.

 Archie went on to live a very fulfilling life as a trapper-hunter, farm hand, firefighter, sawmill worker, radio operator, lecturer, politician, salesman, heavy equipment operator, fur buyer and musician.
-He founded the Grande Prairie Friendship Centre in 1962, worked as an addictions counselor for AADAC, and served in several public office positions in the early 1970s.
+He founded the Grande Prairie Friendship Centre in 1962, worked as an addictions counsellor for AADAC, and served in several public office positions in the early 1970s.
 Archie was also an accomplished musician with his band “The Northern Echoes” which performed in Nashville at the Grand Ole Opry.
 Archie became an active Legion member in the Beaverlodge area, serving for a time as Sergeant-at-Arms.
 His contributions to his country and community were recognized when he was awarded the 125th Anniversary of the Confederation of Canada Medal in 1992 and the Great Albertan’s award in 1996.

 As his close friend Angie Crerar said after Archie’s passing in 1998, “The legend lives on.
 He is a legend in our own time.”